Valentina Mione*, Jascha Achterberg*, Makoto Kusunoki, Mark J. Buckley, and John Duncan

 Depending on available choice options, goal locations can be reached via 2-step or 4-step routes:

-We record 2865 neurons from 6 regions of frontal cortex, using semi-chronic microelectrode arrays:
+We record 1374 neurons from 4 regions of frontal cortex (FC), using semi-chronic microelectrode arrays.

 To understand the computations within FC, we want to identify the neural subspaces in which key variables are represented (goal, next move):